Abigail/Abigail.github.io/Src/Trapped/lance.md

 ### Spiral

-The %%PIECE%% escapes in a straight line to infinity.
+On either Spriral the %%PIECE%% escapes in a straight line to infinity with an escape velocity of \(1\).

 ### Wedge

-On both the Folded and the Flat Wedge, the %%PIECE%% escapes to infinity using the same line as the Spiral.
+On both the Folded and the Flat Wedge, the %%PIECE%% escapes to infinity using the same line as the Spiral, hence its escape velocity is \(1\) as well.